JinZhang-001899149/AWS_WebAppication/README.md

 Deploy the application locally on Tomcat

 Deploy on AWS
-"$bash csye6225-aws-cf-create-policy.sh policy CirclrCI domain" "$bash csye6225-aws-cf-create-stack.sh networkname network" "$bash csye6225-aws-cf-create-auto-scaling-application-stack.sh applicationstack network ami-xxxxxxxxxxx bucketname"
+"$bash csye6225-aws-cf-create-policy.sh"
+"$bash csye6225-aws-cf-create-stack.sh"
+"$bash csye6225-aws-cf-create-auto-scaling-application-stack.sh"

 ## Running Tests
 Since we only developed the backend, we used Postman to test the functions.